Cladding is the exterior of your timber building.

 Cladding Thickness – What you need to know

-It should be noted that the timber thickness is just as important a factor as the type of cladding.
+Please note that the timber thickness is just as important a factor as the type of cladding.

 A quick scan online can show that some of the cheapest timber buildings may have a ‘thickness’ of 8mm.